muntasimulhaque/muntasimulhaque.github.io/_posts/2024-12-24-ielts-tips.md

 Here's my brief IELTS tips for you.

 * Take a full practice test from the [IELTS Online Tests](https://ieltsonlinetests.com/){:target="_blank"} website within the allocated time.
 This will give you an idea of where you stand.
 And knowing your current level is the only purpose of this practice test.
-Don't worry if you score low as you don't know anything (I aguess) about the test pattern or the timing yet.
+Don't worry if you score low as you don't know anything (I guess) about the test pattern or the timing yet.
 IELTS is both a proficiency and a strategy test.
 You need to understand what the questioner expects from you.
 Don't worry though, you'll learn all this in time.

 * Watch all the videos, except the General Writing playlist, from this [YouTube playlist](https://www.youtube.com/@IeltsSimon9/playlists){:target="_blank"} featuring IELTS Simon.
 Take notes if you want.
 I recommend you do.
 Try to grasp which strategies to use in which situations.
 After you're done watching these videos, take another preparation test and compare your result with the earlier test.
 Rewatch the videos again till you have mastered the strategies.